Your earnings determine the type of credit card you can apply for. Here is a look at credit cards with $35,000 minimum income requirement.

 Finding out the minimum income requirement on a specific credit card will help you determine whether you can apply for it successfully.
 This, apart from ensuring that your application is not rejected, can keep your credit card file clean, as any rejected applications are documented in your credit history.
 This may affect your credit history later on, when you’re trying to apply for a home loan.

-Credit cards with a minimum income requirement of $35,000
+Credit cards with a low income requirement

 What does a $35,000 minimum income requirement mean?